vmware-tanzu-labs/educates-training-platform/docs/workshop-content/page-formatting.rst

     name: Example
     ```

-You cannot delete dashboards corresponding to builtin applications provided by the workshop environment, such as the terminals, console, editor or slides.
+You cannot delete dashboards corresponding to builtin applications provided by the workshop environment, such as the default terminals, console, editor or slides.

+Deleting a custom dashboard including a terminal session will not destroy the underlying terminal session and it can be connected to again by creating a new custom dashboard for the same terminal session name.

 Clickable actions for the editor
 --------------------------------